Sakarrr/Sakarrr/README.md

 <h1 align="center">Hi 👋, I'm Sakar Shrestha</h1>
-<h3 align="center">Passionate Developer with over 3 years of experience in WordPress theme and plugin development.
-Proficient in CSS, Sass, PHP, JavaScript, TypeScript, and React.
-Adept at creating high-quality, user-friendly interfaces and committed to continuous learning.
-Seeking to leverage my expertise in a challenging React Developer role to contribute to innovative web projects and further hone my skills.</h3>
+<h3 align="center">Experienced WordPress Frontend Developer with over three years of expertise in creating dynamic and responsive websites.
+Proficient in JavaScript, PHP, CSS, and SCSS, with over a year of hands-on experience in React and TypeScript.
+Familiar with Node.js and Tailwind CSS, I am passionate about leveraging my skills to build seamless, user-friendly interfaces.
+I am seeking an opportunity to hone my skills primarily as a Frontend Developer and contribute to innovative projects in a collaborative environment.</h3>

 - 🌱 I’m currently learning **JavaScript frameworks >> REACT JS**